alialsarraf/practicalAPITest/README.md

      * Utils: a utility folder contains any files we need and feels it can be stored under this folder.
    * testCoverage: Contains all test related files
        * API: Contains all the API calls that are shown in the design document, in our case is the test guideline given to me.
-       * practcal_test.spec: Is the test file that contains all our test scenarios
+       * practical_api_test.spec: Is the test file that contains all our test scenarios
-* apiTestFunction: is just a simple Javascript code running the same code uses in the feature file but it is running with CucumberJS and with minimal verification for only returning the requirements as shown in the IAG Exercise sheet